TWO KINDS OF RIGHTEOUSNESS

 7 “Let us be glad and rejoice and give Him glory, for the marriage of the Lamb has come, and His wife has made herself ready.”

 8 And to her it was granted to be arrayed in fine linen, clean and bright, for the fine linen is the righteous acts of the saints.

 9 Then he said to me, “Write: ‘Blessed are those who are called to the marriage supper of the Lamb!'”
 And he said to me, “These are the true sayings of God.”
 (NKJV).

 On the contrary, man’s righteousness is like a filthy and stinky rag in God’s sight.
 Therefore, anyone who approaches God on the basis of his own righteousness, which is according to the works of the law, is wearing a dirty, filthy and stinky rag and will not be able to stand in God’s holy presence without shame.

 6 But we are all like an unclean thing, And all our righteousnesses are like filthy rags; We all fade as a leaf, And our iniquities, like the wind, Have taken us away.
 (NKJV).

 Friend, if you want to receive God’s righteousness, you must first despise and discard your own righteousness which is like a filthy and stinky rag before God, and then put your trust completely in Christ and His finished work.
 Why?

 Because it is absolutely impossible to trust in your own righteousness and in God’s righteousness at the same time as a basis of having relationship with God!

-Does this mean the born-again believers should not be devoted to good or righteous works?
+Does this mean that the born-again believers should not be devoted to good or righteous works?